Everything You Need to Know About Indonesian Rupiah

 Portuguese traders began to arrive in Indonesia in 1512.
 Dutch and British traders followed suit, and in 1602, the Dutch established the Dutch East India Company and dominated the region for almost 200 years.
 The corporation was dissolved in 1800 due to bankruptcy, and the Netherlands established the Dutch East Indies as a nation.

 Because of the span of territory, Dutch control during this colonial period remained tenuous.
 Dutch military was continually squelching rebellions in Java and many of the other islands.
-The struggle continued until the early 20th century, before the Dutch could claim complete control over every island that makes up the country’s current boundaries.
+The struggle continued until the early 20th century before the Dutch could claim complete control over every island that makes up the country’s current boundaries.

 World War II and the Aftermath

 World War II ended Dutch rule, and Germany’s invasion of the Netherlands weakened Dutch power internationally.
 Japan saw this weakness extend into their Pacific territories and saw an opportunity for invasion.
-Indonesian saw Japan’s occupation as a step toward independence from foreign rule.
+Indonesians saw Japan’s occupation as a step toward independence from foreign rule.

 Initially, Japan encouraged independence movements that had been suppressed under the Dutch.
 After the Japanese surrender in 1945, Sukarno, a local Indonesian leader, proclaimed independence and became president.